Damon Kemp

-Robert Steveson Jr. (born March 20, 1999) is an American professional wrestler known in his time in the WWE under the ring name Damon Kemp.
-He is a former collegiate wrestler who competed at the University of Minnesota, where he is a former National Collegiate Athletic Association (NCAA) qualifier.
-Steveson is the older brother of Olympic gold medalist Gable Steveson.
+Robert Steveson Jr. (born March 20, 1999) is an American professional wrestler and former collegiate wrestler.
+He is currently working on the independent circuit under his real name, stylized as Bobby Steveson.
+He is best known for his time in the WWE under the ring name Damon Kemp.
+As a collegiate wrestler, he competed at the University of Minnesota, where he is a former National Collegiate Athletic Association (NCAA) qualifier.
+Steveson is the older brother of Olympic gold medalist and MMA fighter Gable Steveson.

 Early life and amateur wrestling career

 Robert ("Bobby") Steveson Jr. was born and raised in Apple Valley, Minnesota to Robert and Laticia Steveson, where he and his younger brother Gable attended Apple Valley High School.
 During his high school years, Steveson distinguished himself in wrestling, securing three state championship titles and achieving national recognition by winning junior folk style national championships in 2013 and 2014.

 Pursuing higher education at the University of Minnesota, Steveson continued his wrestling career.
 His collegiate achievements include qualifying for the NCAA championships in 2017 and earning letter winner status in both 2017 and 2018.
 Steveson also participated in open tournaments, winning at the Cobber Open and the Buena Vista Open in 2015, and finishing as a runner-up at the UNI Open the same year.